 Around the world, many journals are already adapting their content to this new visual abstract format.
 Also, with recent changes in publishing format, almost all the publishing houses are encouraging submission with visual abstracts.

-The publishers are adopting visual elements, infographics and visual abstract in all sorts of scientific areas, including non-biological fields, like Astronomy, Physics, Chemistry, etc, although apparently the “movement” started in Physiology, Pharmacology, Biochemistry, Neuroscience and other medical-related fields.
+The publishers are adopting visual elements, infographics, and visual abstracts in all sorts of scientific areas, including non-biological fields, like Astronomy, Physics, Chemistry, etc, although apparently the “movement” started in Physiology, Pharmacology, Biochemistry, Neuroscience, and other medical-related fields.

 They allow fast screening of the information, while also stimulating further exploration of the research topic.
 Some figures are so innovative and spectacular that they make us question ourselves as to how they were made.